solana-developers/professional-education/EVENT-PLANNING.md

 From a previous event, update accordingly based on your organization and location!

-> ​​The Solana Foundation is inviting developers to a 4-day Solana professional training session.
+> ​​[YOUR ORGANIZATION] is inviting developers to a 4-day Solana professional training session.

-> The training covers cryptography fundamentals, blockchain, and Solana from the ground up, with frequent hands-on labs.
+> [MODIFY DEPENDENING ON TRAINING OFFERING]The training covers cryptography fundamentals, blockchain, and Solana from the ground up, with frequent hands-on labs.
 By the end of the bootcamp, attendees will be able to create and transfer tokens, mint NFTs, and build on-chain applications on Solana, the fastest, cheapest, and most scalable blockchain.
 >
 > The training is aimed at any existing web developer.
 You'll need to know TypeScript, but you don't need prior cryptography or blockchain experience.
 >